On the multiplier spectrum of polynomials: Orbifolds and generalized Latt es maps

-An equivalent description of Latt\`es maps is well-known: a rational map $A:\P^1(\C)\to\P^1(\C)$ of degree $\geq2$ is a Latt\`es map if and only if there exists an orbifold $\sO$ on $\widehat{\C}$ with a non-constant ramification function such that $A:\sO\to\sO$ is a covering map between orbifolds.
-This motivates the following definition: \begin{Def} A rational map $A:\P^1(\C)\to\P^1(\C)$ of degree $\geq2$ is called a \emph{generalized Latt\`es map} if there exists an orbifold $\sO$ on $\widehat{\C}$ with a non-constant ramification function such that $A:\sO\to\sO$ is a minimal holomorphic map between orbifolds. \end{Def} From the definition, it is clear that all exceptional rational maps of degree $\geq2$ are generalized Latt\`es maps.
-From \cite[Proof of Theorem 7.2]{Pakgenla}, we obtain the following complete description of polynomials that are generalized Latt\`es maps: \begin{Prop} Let $f\in\C[z]$ be a polynomial of degree at least $2$. \begin{enumerate}[(1)] \item If $f$ is exceptional, then $f$ is a generalized Latt\`es map. \item Suppose $f$ is non-exceptional.
-If $\sO$ is an orbifold on $\widehat{\C}$ with a non-constant ramification function such that $f:\sO\to\sO$ is a minimal holomorphic map between orbifolds, then $\nu(\sO)=\{n,n\}$ for some integer $n\geq2$, and there exist a positive integer $r$ with $\gcd(r,n)=1$ and a non-constant polynomial $R\in\C[z]\setminus\C$ such that $f$ is conjugate to $z^r\cdot R(z)^n$.
-In fact, $f$ is a generalized Latt\`es map if and only if there exist integers $r\geq1$ and $n\geq2$ with $\gcd(r,n)=1$, and a polynomial $R\in\C[z]$ such that $f$ is conjugate to $z^r\cdot R(z)^n$. \end{enumerate} \end{Prop} Using \cite[Theorem 1.1]{Pakgenla}, we easily obtain the following observation: \begin{Lem} Let $f,g\in\C(z)\setminus\C$ be rational maps of degree $\geq2$ such that $f\geq g$.
+A well-known equivalent description of Latt\`es maps is that a rational map $A:\widehat{\C}\to\widehat{\C}$ of degree $\geq2$ is a Latt\`es map if and only if there exists a ramified orbifold $\sO$ on $\widehat{\C}$ such that $A:\sO\to\sO$ is a covering map between orbifolds.
+This motivates the following definition: \begin{Def} A rational map $A:\widehat{\C}\to\widehat{\C}$ of degree $\geq2$ is called a \emph{generalized Latt\`es map} if there exists a ramified orbifold $\sO$ on $\widehat{\C}$ such that $A:\sO\to\sO$ is a minimal holomorphic map between orbifolds. \end{Def} From the definition, it is easy to check that all exceptional rational maps of degree $\geq2$ are generalized Latt\`es maps.
+Based on the proof of \cite[Theorem~7.2]{Pakgenla}, we obtain the following complete description of polynomials that are generalized Latt\`es maps: \begin{Prop} Let $f\in\C[z]$ be a polynomial of degree at least $2$. \begin{enumerate}[(1)] \item If $f$ is exceptional, then $f$ is a generalized Latt\`es map. \item Suppose $f$ is non-exceptional.
+If $\sO$ is a ramified orbifold on $\widehat{\C}$ such that $f:\sO\to\sO$ is a minimal holomorphic map between orbifolds, then $\nu(\sO)=\{n,n\}$ for some integer $n\geq2$, and there exist $r\in\Z_{>0}$ with $\gcd(r,n)=1$ and a polynomial $R\in\C[z]\setminus\C$ such that $f$ is conjugate to $z^r R(z)^n$.
+In fact, $f$ is a generalized Latt\`es map if and only if there exist integers $r\geq1$ and $n\geq2$ with $\gcd(r,n)=1$, and a polynomial $R\in\C[z]$ such that $f$ is conjugate to $z^r R(z)^n$. \end{enumerate} \end{Prop} Using \cite[Theorem~1.1]{Pakgenla}, we easily obtain the following observation: \begin{Lem} Let $f,g\in\C(z)\setminus\C$ be rational maps of degree $d\geq2$ such that $f\geq g$.
 If $f$ is a generalized Latt\`es map, then so is $g$. \end{Lem}